FAS working to lower ticket prices for Singapore football matches after fan outcry

 Local football fan Mr Hilmi Samsol paid S$88 for two tickets for the Myanmar friendly on Nov 14, but told CNA he had opted against attending the next game against Chinese Taipei given the cost.

-“I don't think it's acceptable.
-It's just a friendly,” said Mr Hilmi, who previously attended Singapore's World Cup qualifier matches.
+“I don’t think it’s acceptable.
+It’s just a friendly,” said Mr Hilmi, who has attended Singapore’s World Cup qualifiers in the past.

 “I’m here to support my country so I just close one eye, but I feel that they should lower the price for future matches.”